galaxyproject/galaxy-hub/src/public-galaxy-servers/biociphers-lab-galaxy/index.md

 ## Comments

 * Includes the AVISPA alternative splicing prediction and analysis tool.
-See Barash, *et al.,* "[AVISPA: a web tool for the prediction and analysis of alternative splicing](http://genomebiology.com/2013/14/10/R114)" *[Genome Biology](http://genomebiology.com/)* 2013, 14:R114; and Gazzara, *et al..* "[In silico to in vivo splicing analysis using splicing code models](http://dx.doi.org/10.1016/j.ymeth.2013.11.006)," *Methods* (2013)
+See Barash, *et al.,* "[AVISPA: a web tool for the prediction and analysis of alternative splicing](http://genomebiology.com/2013/14/10/R114)"

 ## User Support